In Adversus we split the leads into two:

-There is the following closed statuses, which means the lead will not automatically be called again:
+There are the following closed statuses, which means the lead will not automatically be called again:

-- Succes: The positive status of a lead, this should be seen as lead you sold to or booked a meeting with (depending on what you use Adversus for)
+- Success: The positive status of a lead, this should be seen as a lead you sold to or booked a meeting with (depending on what you use Adversus for)

 - Unqualified: This means that the lead for some reason wasn't a qualified lead to buy or book a meeting with.

-- Invalid: This is the status you use, when it is an incorrect lead., eg. wrong number or a closed company.
+- Invalid: This is the status you use when it is an incorrect lead., eg. a wrong number or a closed company.

-The following statuses is the open statuses, which means it is leads the system will contact again:
+The following statuses are the open statuses, which means it is leading the system will contact again:

-- Unprocessed: Leads which have not been contacted.
+- Unprocessed: Leads that have not been contacted.

-- Automatic redial: Leads which have been called, but have not been reached.
+- Automatic redial: Leads that have been called, but have not been reached.

 - Private redial: Leads which have been reached and there been arranged a call back to a specific phoner.

 - VIP redial: Leads which have been reached and there been arranged a call back to a specific phoner.
-If there is two call backs to the specific phoner, at a specific time the VIP redial will come first.
+If there are two callbacks to the specific phoner, at a specific time the VIP redial will come first.

-It is important to know that in your campaign settings, you choose how many contact attempts a lead should have.
+It is important to know that in your campaign settings, you choose how many contacts attempts a lead should have.
 If the leads have reached maximum contact attempts it will not be open anymore.
-Therefore leads can be closed which an open status, if it has reached maximum call attempts.
+Therefore leads can be closed which an open status if it has reached maximum call attempts.

-The last status there is, is the " Unsolved" status.
-This means the lead has been opened and needs a status, but have not been saved, eg, the phoner simply closed the tap.
+The last status there is the " Unsolved" status.
+This means the lead has been opened and needs a status, but has not been saved, eg, the phoner simply closed the tap.